 California Penal Code 211 (PC 211) defines robbery as the “unlawful taking of personal property in possession of another, from his person or immediate presence, and against his will, accomplished by means of force or fear.”

-A robbery is similar to theft except that it involves a physical confrontation between the robber and the victim.
+A robbery is similar to theft, except it involves a physical confrontation between the robber and the victim.
 The crime is considered a “serious felony” because it carries a potential prison sentence.

-- Nonviolent crime: If you snatch someone’s phone and run away with it, this could be robbery if the victim was scared into letting go of the phone.
+- Nonviolent crime: If you snatch someone’s phone and run away with it, this could be robbery if the victim is scared into letting go of the phone.

-- Violent crime: If you point a gun at someone and take their wallet, this would be robbery by force.
+- Violent crime: If you point a gun at someone and take their wallet, this would be robbery by force or armed robbery.

 Individuals should only be charged with robbery if they take something in the owner’s immediate presence.
 Note that robbery charges can also apply if someone drugs a property owner and then takes their possessions.